Two weeks.

 Deals slow down.
 Pipeline grows but revenue does not.
 The team works hard.
 Results do not match.

 Every conversation points to execution.
-But the problem is usually somewhere else: the market has compared you to the wrong companies, for the wrong reasons.
+But the problem is somewhere else: the market has compared you to the wrong companies, for the wrong reasons.

 When that is wrong, more effort makes it worse.
 You move faster in the wrong direction.